thisrod/pyfield/README.md

 Fourier transforms are complicated, and I haven't worked out all the details yet.

-0. Are the original and the transform one `Field`, or two?
+The Fourier transform of a field is returned by the method fft

+	delta = ones.fft()

+This is a SpectralField, wheras ones is a SampledField; these are both subtypes of ndarray.
+The inverse is of course

+	allclose(ones, delta.ifft())

+The wavenumbers for which the elements of delta are coefficients are found by

+	delta.k()

+So we can take a gradient as

+	zero = (1j*delta.k()*ones.fft()).ifft()

+which is equivalent to

+	zero = ones.D()

-2. How should even-sized grids be handled?
+How should even-sized grids be handled?
 Should the reciprocal grid always be odd, with the last term possibly split between +f and -f, so that real fields are interpolated with real functions?

-1. How does the FT of a field remember the original grid, so that the inverse transform can translate back to the right place?
-If even grids have odd shaped transforms, how does the inverse transform remember the shape of the original field?

 Low rank grids